jonasof/owl-item-manager/README.md

 [Leia em português](LEIAME.md)

-This plugin is dedicated to item management (delete, store and restore) in [owlcarousel2](https://github.com/OwlCarousel2/OwlCarousel2).
+This plugin is dedicated to item management (remove, store and restore) in [owlcarousel2](https://github.com/OwlCarousel2/OwlCarousel2).

 ## Why?

-This plugin was created by the need to filter items in carousel.

-By default, the owlcarousel2 has a limited range of operations available to add, remove and restore items.
+By default, the owlcarousel2 has a limited range of operations available to add, remove and restore items, what makes harder to realize tasks like filter the carousel items.

-Imagine this situation: there is a carousel With many fruit photos, and you want to press the button to view only apples.
-With this plugin you just need to add one apple class to each item and execute owlCarousel.trigger(deleteByNotHavingSelector.owl.carousel, ".apple") (see below).
-The methods 'collect.owl.carousel' and 'restoreCollection.owl.carousel' allow to store and restore all fruit photos without need to reload the page.
+For example, imagine that there is a carousel With many fruit photos, and you want to press the button to view only apples.
+With this plugin you just need to add one apple class to each item and execute owlCarousel.trigger(removeByNotHavingSelector.owl.carousel, ".apple") to remove all items that are not apples, while the methods 'collect.owl.carousel' and 'restoreCollection.owl.carousel' store and restore all fruit photos without need to reload the page.

 ## Installation